Yorkshire Terrier Cost of Ownership: Real Monthly, Yearly & Lifetime Costs

 If your budget is tight, adopting an adult Yorkshire Terrier can save a lot of money in the first year while still giving you a loving companion.

-Monthly and Yearly Yorkshire Terrier Expenses
+Yorkie Monthly and Yearly Ownership Costs

 After the first year, most costs become regular and predictable.
 This is the part of ownership many people ask about most: